auraxangelic/libgdx-tts/README.md

 [![](https://jitpack.io/v/auraxangelic/libgdx-tts.svg)](https://jitpack.io/#auraxangelic/libgdx-tts)

 # libgdx-tts
 Library for a text-to-speech synthesizer for LibGDX.
-Available for desktop, android, and iOS apps.
+Tested working for desktop, android, and iOS apps.

 Use this library for implementing accessibility for visually impaired or blind players of your game, or use it in a fun and creative way as part of your gameplay!